Four things that happened to some anonymous guy online

 Firstly, and by way of background, I am fortunate to be somewhat familiar with the country and its people.
 I am also aware of the views of western women regarding Thailand, via personal discussions and many years of scanning media and online sources including expat fora.
 Whilst there are Thai feminists, online discussion and English-language media coverage is driven by female western expats who rankle at the nature of society here.
 Whilst a few are sensitive and understanding of the nuances of Thai culture, the vast majority are not.
 Indeed, the depth of Thai experience of too many western commentators is limited to media coverage of sex-trafficking and prostitution, and perhaps a stroll along Pattaya’s Walking Street during a brief holiday stopover.

 I have two concerns, the first of which is the nature of feminism and its potential impact on Thai culture.
-My second concern is more general and involves those who seek to superimpose western mindsets and ‘solutions’ onto completely different cultures.
+My second concern is more general and involves those who seek to superimpose western mindsets and ‘solutions’ onto/into completely different cultures.

 My own view is that feminism (or at least that form of feminism now dominant in western society – ‘gender feminism’) is not the remedy that’s needed to effect lasting positive social change in Thailand.
 The affect of this pernicious ideology would simply introduce new biases and inequities, whilst further eroding traditional aspects of Thai society worthy of being maintained.